Command-line reference

 ¶

-Let us look at the rendered AutoBernese configuration file, where among other things, we can see the Bernese-installation environment that AutoBernese has access to.
+Look at the rendered AutoBernese configuration file, where one can see the Bernese-installation environment that AutoBernese has access to.

 {